pinterest/gestalt/docs/markdown/ios/card/card.md

 ## Localization
 Be sure to localize text.
 Note that localization can lengthen text by 20 to 30 percent.

-When in RTL mode, the Card layout will be arranged from right to left.
+When in RTL mode, Card layout will be arranged from right to left.
 This means that navigation, menus and content will be mirrored to maintain consistency.
 <br/>

 <ImgContainer src="https://i.pinimg.com/originals/72/5b/a2/725ba2ed0fb57e5b7ae9aded6a4c4bf7.png" alt="A Card with Card.Header, menus and image conntent flipped for RTL languages." noPadding color="background-elevation-accent" />